 THE STORY BEHIND THE SONG: «Angry» by The Rolling Stones

-“Rock’n’roll is not supposed to be done in your 70s,” Mick Jagger said a few years ago.
+A few years ago, Mick Jagger said “Rock’n’roll is not supposed to be done in your 70s.”
 Perhaps it’s a good thing, then, that he is now in his 80s.

 The Rolling Stones may look like a train that cannot be stopped.
-One day, it obviously will stop, but in the meantime it continues rolling on at full steam with remarkable stamina and unparalleled longevity.
+One day, it obviously will stop, but in the meantime it keeps rolling on at full steam.
+Their rock’n’roll train shows remarkable stamina and unparalleled longevity.
 Who would have thought that Mick Jagger and Keith Richards would lead the band to release a brand new studio album the very year they both turn 80, and such a vibrating, exciting album at that?
-They sound more energized and inspired than men 20 years their junior.
+They sound more energised and inspired than men well over 20 years their junior.

 Remember when they approached their 50s and the press kept asking them when they would retire?
 We can laugh at how stupid that was now.
 At least those questions have long since stopped, because the point has been made.
 The Rolling Stones will never retire.
 They will keep on going until it’s physically no longer possible.

-Even their marketing campaign for the new album and initial singles brought with it the excitement that a new release used to have, in the years before things just started appeared on streaming services with less and less fanfare by the year.
+Even their marketing campaign for the new album and initial singles brought with it the excitement that a new release used to have, before things just started appeared on streaming services with less and less fanfare by the year.

 Things had been quiet for a while in the kingdom of Rolling Stones when a series of cryptic online teasers started appeared online in August 2023.
 It wasn’t quite clear what was being teased, but something – most likely new music in some form – was clearly afoot.